Ogwumike rallies No. 24 Rice women, top W Kentucky 64-57

 FRISCO, Texas (AP) — Erica Ogwumike scored 19 of her 22 points in the second half as No. 24 Rice rallied to its 20th straight win Friday night, a 64-57 win over fourth-seeded Western Kentucky in the semifinals of the Conference USA tournament.

-Western Kentucky (18-14) saw its four-game win streak come to an end.
+The Owls advance to the championship game to play No. 3-seed Middle Tennessee which beat second-seeded UAB 75-65.
+Western Kentucky (18-14) had its four-game win streak come to an end.

 Oguwmike scored 15 points in the fourth quarter to propel the Owls (27-3) into their first title game since 2007.
-They play the winner of the semifinal between third-seeded Middle Tennessee and second-seeded UAB.
 A win would tie Rice with the 2007-08 UTEP team for the longest winning streak in the nation and tie Quinnipiac for the second-longest current streak behind Baylor’s 23-game winning streak.

 Nancy Mulkey added 10 points and three blocks, putting her three behind Lauren Neaves single-season school record, for Rice.
 Ogwumike also had 12 rebounds and four assists.